rairprotocol/dev-dapp-season1/README.md

 # Rewards

 Season 1 rewards are 50,000,000 RAIR + bonus partner tokens!!
 Season 1 starts now through May 2025.
-Join early to have more time to complete tasks
+Join early to have more time to complete tasks.

 # Discord